microsoft/TypeScript-Handbook/pages/Decorators.md

 ## Decorator Evaluation

-There is also a well defined order to how decorators applied to various declarations inside of a class are applied.
+There is a well defined order to how decorators applied to various declarations inside of a class are applied:

 1. *Parameter Decorators*, followed by *Method*, *Accessor*, or *Property Decorators* are applied for each instance member.
 2. *Parameter Decorators*, followed by *Method*, *Accessor*, or *Property Decorators* are applied for each static member.